Jack Kroger ’20: Concert Go

-Jack Kroger is a current junior at Lake Forest College, majoring in Finance, and double minoring in Math and Entrepreneurship and Innovation.
+Jack Kroger is a student at Lake Forest College, majoring in finance, and double minoring in math and entrepreneurship and innovation.

 Concert Go is a website that acts as a 3rd party vendor for the essentials (planning and facilitating) needed when going to a concert.
 Jack and his partner are still in the process of fully launching this platform.

 What was the motivation behind this business idea?

 I felt like while I was doing a lot of my Finance courses, I didn’t know if the jobs I was looking at were something I actually wanted to do.
 It didn’t really feel like it was something I was super passionate about, even though I can do it well and I enjoy it.
 It’s not something that I saw myself getting up in the morning for and being motivated to do.
 When I started thinking about this idea for a business, it’s almost like I got up every morning with a will and a want to do it, and it felt more natural.